Career outlook

 Archaeology students

-Our graduate students with archaeology and/or museum specializations are readily employed upon graduation in a wide range of jobs related to their training.
-These jobs are located in public and private sectors and include work in cultural resource management firms, federal and local governments, industry, national research laboratories, environmental consulting firms, publishing houses, educational institutions, law firms, non-profits, and museums.
+Our alumni with archaeology and/or museum specializations are readily employed upon graduation in a wide range of jobs related to their training.
+These jobs are located in public and private sectors and include work in cultural resource management firms, federal and local governments, industry, national research laboratories, environmental consulting firms, publishing houses, educational institutions, law firms, non-profits and museums.

 Business anthropology students